The Open Organisation of Lockpickers

-The Open Organisation of Lockpickers or TOOOL is an organization of individuals who partake in the hobby of locksport, as well as educate its members and the public about the security (or lack thereof) provided by common locks.
+The Open Organisation of Lockpickers or TOOOL is an organization of individuals who partake in the hobby of locksport, as well as educate its members and the public about the security provided by locks.

 It has two main chapters based in The Netherlands, where it originated.
-After opening in the United States of America in 2004, it also has several chapters located in the United States including ones in major cities such as Detroit, Boston, New York, Philadelphia, Cleveland, Phoenix, Raleigh, and Austin, many of which meet regularly.
+After opening in the United States of America in 2004, it has established several chapters located in the United States including ones in major cities such as Detroit, Boston, Washington, D.C., and Philadelphia, many of which meet regularly.

 Mission

 The mission of the Open Organisation of Lockpickers is to advance public knowledge about locks and lockpicking.
-By examining locks, safes, and other such hardware and by publicly discussing findings TOOOL hopes to educate the public.
+TOOOL hopes to educate the public by examining locks, safes, and other such hardware and by publicly discussing findings.

 TOOOL asserts that "the more that people know about lock technology, the better they are capable of understanding how and where certain weaknesses are present.
 This makes them well-equipped to participate in sportpicking endeavors and also helps them to simply be better consumers in the marketplace, making decisions based on sound fact and research."